meta-company/makex/documents/source/trouble.md

   - If the command hangs or waits for input, you'll need to figure out a way to make it run without waiting for input.
   - If the command completes, this may be a problem with Makex.

+### Makex hangs during copying a folder

+This can happen if the folder or its contents has recursive symlinks.

 ### Makex hangs, prints an exception, stack trace, or does something unexpected

 Please send us a text copy of the output of the run with the {option}`--debug <makex --debug>` arguments enabled.